-- If for up to 30 days, the primary and alternate means of HCVS operation are non-functional, no compensatory actions are necessary. - If the out of service times exceed 30 or 90 days as described above, the following actions will be performed: - o The condition will be entered into the corrective action system - The HCVS functionality will be restored in a manner consistent with plant procedures - A cause assessment will be performed to prevent future loss of function for similar causes. - o Initiate action to implement appropriate compensatory actions.
+- If for up to 90 consecutive days, the primary or alternate means of HCVS operation are non-functional, no compensatory actions are necessary. - If for up to 30 days, the primary and alternate means of HCVS operation are non-functional, no compensatory actions are necessary. - If the out of service times exceed 30 or 90 days as described above, the following actions will be performed: - The cause(s) of the non-functionality - The actions to be taken and the schedule for restoring the system to functional status and prevent recurrence - o Initiate action to implement appropriate compensatory actions, and - Restore full HCVS functionality at the earliest opportunity not to exceed one full operating cycle.